Frequently Asked Questions

 Our Founding Fathers believed once you turned 25 as a US citizen, you were capable of the responsibility that comes with governing.
 More than ever, we need new, young leaders to steer this great nation back on the course of prosperity.

-This district is overflowing with knowledgeable, talented individuals and groups who understand what needs to be done.
-By gathering enough signatures, I have put myself in the position to put our district's collective wisdom and experience into concrete legislation.
+This district is overflowing with knowledgeable, talented people who understand what needs to be done.
+By gathering over 2,500 signatures, I have put myself in the position to put our district's collective wisdom and experience into concrete legislation.

 It would be a great honor to serve the people of this District.